-The ASIT+TM platform allows the production, characterisation and quality control of active ingredients consisting of highly purified natural allergen fragments with an optimal size selection.
-In contrast with the current immunotherapy products including whole allergens, ASIT+TM allergen fragments have been demonstrated in vitro to induce less allergic reactions, as shown by a reduction by 100 times of the blood basophil degranulation of allergic patient induced by gp-ASIT+TM compared to placebo (according to BTT-gpASIT001 preclinical study UZ Gent).
-The mechanism of action allows for the fast induction of protecting antibodies while limiting the allergic reaction and thus resulting in an improved safety profile.
-This innovation results in a short course of treatment, expected improved patient compliance and clinical efficacy.
+In conclusion, the mechanism of action of ASIT+TM products allows for the fast induction of protecting antibodies while limiting the allergic reaction and thus resulting in an improved safety profile.
+This innovation results in a short course of treatment, expected to improve patient compliance and clinical efficacy.
 The Company is currently the only developer of product candidates consisting of a unique mixture of highly purified peptides produced from natural sources of allergens.

 The Company believes that its innovative ASIT+TM technology platform is very flexible and would be applicable across a range of other allergies.
 The know-how collected at industrial scale during the validation of the production process of gp-ASIT+TM can be applied to the development of allergen fragments from other natural allergens such as house dust mite, ragweed and food allergens like egg white and peanut.

-A Phase IIa clinical study to test the second product candidate, hdm-ASIT+TM, for the treatment of house dust mite-induced rhinoconjunctivitis has been initiated in Q4 2016.
-The primary endpoint of the study is the assessment of its safety profile and the clinical tolerability.
-Other objectives of this study are the assessment of the immunogenicity and the impact on a conjunctival provocation test of hdm-ASIT+TM.
+A Phase IIa clinical study to test the second product candidate, hdm-ASIT+TM, for the treatment of house dust mite-induced rhinoconjunctivitis was initiated in Q4 2016.
+The primary endpoint of the study was the assessment of its safety profile and the clinical tolerability.
+Other objectives of this study were the assessment of the immunogenicity and the impact on a conjunctival provocation test of hdm-ASIT+TM.